9-12 Project: History

 The 9-12 Project was created as the result of Beck's "We Surround Them" campaign, a series of segments and specials on Beck's television program in early 2009 which purported to bring back government accountability.
 Viewers were asked to incorporate these values first in their personal lives, then expect them of those they elected to office and holding the elected accountable.
 At one point during the campaign, viewers were asked to submit pictures if they believed at least seven of the nine founding principles and felt they were alone in believing these principles.
 Many of the pictures were used to form a collage that once lined one of the walls in Glenn Beck's Fox News Channel studio.
 The 9-12 Project grew out of that campaign, as a result of the original call Beck took on his nationally syndicated talk radio show, from "Ed" of New Haven, Connecticut.
 During that phone call in late January, 2009, "Ed" said that he felt "outnumbered" (as a true conservative in today's political battles).
-Beck told him that he would figure out a way to prove to him that he isn't alone, and that "they," the powers that be, don't surround "us", the American people, but rather, "We Surround Them!"
+Beck told him that he would figure out a way to prove to him that he is not alone, and that "they," the powers that be, do not surround "us", the American people, but rather, "We Surround Them!"

 Following the Taxpayer March on Washington on September 12, 2009, Beck introduced a campaign for the 9-12 project called "Re-found America".
 The campaign aims to find 56 Re-Founders, who are Congressional politicians who agree to stand against corruption and abuses of power, and become whistle blowers, exposing the evidence of corruption.

 As of 2017, the News section on the 9-12 Project website had not been updated since February 2014, and by June 2017 the 9-12 Project Website itself was no longer extant.
 In an interview before the 2016 US presidential election, Beck stated that while the 9-12 Project had often been conflated with the Tea Party movement, it had actually been set up in opposition to it.